 - Unresolved muscle soreness

 She also suggests light stretching and range of motion exercises, as well as foam rolling, yoga and massage to help stimulate the muscle and increase blood flow.
-If needed, you can also use topicals, anti-inflammatories or a transcutaneous electrical nerve stimulation (TENS) unit to treat mild soreness or pain.

 The best way to prevent injury and pain is to ease into your workout.
 Performing dynamic stretches versus static stretching has been shown to reduce muscle tightness better.
 Dynamic stretching is movement-based instead of holding a pose in traditional stretching.